alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 5-6 years of ML engineer / data scientist salary + compounding returns from investing that in index funds will get you more than most post-PhD jobs.

-You don't do a PhD for the money, but money tends to correlate with freedom.
-One of the reasons people do a PhD is to get the freedom to research what they find interesting and important.
+You don't do a PhD for the money, but money tends to correlate with freedom, which is one reason people do a PhD.
 On that front, friends in academia have told me *very* different stories.
 Some told me they felt they could do anything, while others told me about labmates who had to teach courses they didn't want to teach, or do research they didn't want to do to pay the bills.

 The common thread in those stories was that PhD students should get as much unconditional funding as possible.
-Students in good situations had NSF fellowships and enough unconditional grant money from their advisor to do whatever they wanted if they lived frugally.
+Students in good situations had NSF fellowships and enough unconditional grant money from their advisor to do whatever they wanted.
 Students in bad situations had more of their funding come from grants with narrow proposals, requiring them to do work that matched the proposal rather than the research they were most interested in.
 Good advisors try to shield their grad students from these situations, but not all professors get unconditional grants.